MohamedRadwan-DevOps/devops-step-by-step/source/mastering-microsoft-devops-solutions/microsoft-devops-demos-labs.md

 In this demo, you will learn and understand ....

 ### Generate changelog automatically
 In this demo, you will learn and understand ....

+### Git Hooks
+In this demo, you will learn and understand ....

+### VFS for Git
+In this demo, you will learn and understand ....

+### Purge repository data
+In this demo, you will learn and understand ....

+### Manage releases with GitHub Repos
+In this demo, you will learn and understand ....

+### Automate release notes with GitHub
+In this demo, you will learn and understand ....

 **[⬆ back to top](#mastering-microsoft-devops-solutions-get-certified)**